scisamir/angular-crud/README.md

 # AngularCrud

-An Angular application demonstrating create, read, update, and delete functions in angular, API consumption, with UI created using Angular Materiala
+An Angular application demonstrating create, read, update, and delete functions in angular, API consumption, with UI created using Angular Material

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.3.